SuBoll/Graph-Flow-Experiments/Z_l-connected-identifier/README_group_connectivity.md

 **Files:**

 - `group_connectivity_solver.py`: decides whether a connected multigraph is **A-connected** for a given finite abelian group $`A`$, and finds a **beta-flow** (orientation + flow values) for a given A-boundary $`\beta`$.
 - `find_smallest_group_connected.py`: enumerates simple 2-edge-connected graphs in a configurable vertex range and finds smallest graphs that are Z_2×Z_2–connected but not Z_4–connected, or Z_4–connected but not Z_2×Z_2–connected.
+(Note: This script needs to be further modified before being enabled)

 **Dependencies:** Python 3.8+, `networkx`.
 No matplotlib/numpy for the solver itself.